Click Here To Schedule A Consultation

 Is Botox Safe?

-Botox is entirely safe, provided there is no medical contraindication to the procedure.
-Although many patients are initially frightened to hear that they are injecting Botulinum toxin, Botox is FDA approved and very safe.
+Botox is entirely safe, provided the procedure has no medical contraindications, and the treatment is performed by an experienced, qualified healthcare provider.
+Although many patients are initially frightened to hear that they are injecting Botulinum toxin, Botox is FDA-approved and very safe.
 Botox gets directly injected into the muscle to relax the treated area.
 Rare side effects can involve fever or muscle aches.

 JL botox masseter 3m FRONT MGwatermark 1